Setting up an Adwords Campaign

 The more you optimise, the better results you will get.
 Put aside a small amount of time every day to check on your campaigns.
 Identify which keywords are performing well and optimise your bid accordingly to get more results with lower costs.
-Playing around with different ads, adding negative keywords, and adjusting spend can all help improve your results - Never be afraid to try new strategies.
+Playing around with different ads, adding negative keywords, and adjusting spending can all help improve your results.
+Never be afraid to try new strategies.

 9. Keep Measuring